yak6/dotfiles/README.md

 ## Scripts

-If you plan to use scripts from `.local/bin`, make them executables files by running on each script:
+If you plan to use scripts from `.local/bin`, make them executables files by running this command:
 ```bash
 chmod +x ~/.local/bin/$(ls -1 --color=none)
 ```